|SIPconnect 2.0 Task Group|

 The SIPconnect Technical Recommendation is an important industry initiative that builds on existing IETF standards to define a method for interconnection between IP PBXs and VoIP service provider networks, and specifies a reference architecture, required protocols and features, and implementation rules necessary for seamless IP peering between IP PBXs and VoIP service providers.

-In addition the SIP Forum has developed a SIPconnect certification and interoperability program.
-Whilst SIPconnect 1.1 is becoming widely implemented within the industry the SIP Forum recognizes that there are areas in which the specification requires further work to keep up to date with new requirements and trends.
-The SIPconnect 2.0 Task Group is therefore chartered to define these new requirements and the protocol support, implementation rules, and features required to fulfill the requirements and to enable interoperability between SIP-enabled IP-PBXs, SBC’s and SIP-enabled VoIP service providers.
+In addition the SIP Forum has developed a SIPconnect Certification Testing Program.
+Whilst SIPconnect 1.1 is becoming widely implemented within the industry the SIP Forum recognizes that there are areas in which the specification required further work to keep up to date with new requirements and trends.
+The SIPconnect 2.0 Task Group was therefore chartered to define these new requirements and the protocol support, implementation rules, and features required to fulfill the requirements and to enable interoperability between SIP-enabled IP-PBXs, SBC’s and SIP-enabled service providers.

-Some of the specific objectives of the task group are:
+Some of the specific objectives of the task group were to: